PLSysSec/FaCT/README.md

 ## Installation

 To install you can either build the source or download ```factc```.
-We recommend to build from source if possible.
+We recommend building from source if possible.

 ### Setting up the build environment